-Since the debut of the Hearthstone beta this January, this new addicting collectible card game has been gathering significant attention in the gaming community.
+Since the debut of its beta version this January, the new addicting collectible card game Hearthstone has been gathering significant attention in the gaming community.
 With incredible graphics, sound effects, and enjoyable gameplay, it’s no wonder that this game has become so popular in the past few months.
-Since this March, Hearthstone has officially been released by Blizzard Entertainment and is currently offered free of charge through the company’s Battle.net.
+Hearthstone was officially released by Blizzard Entertainment in March, and is currently offered free of charge through the company’s Battle.net.

 The gameplay features 1v1 battles in various modes.
-For each game, players can choose to assume the role of nine heroes including: Mage, Priest, Hunter, Warrior, Warlock, Rogue, Paladin, Shaman and Druid.
-Each hero has a special power that can and a specific set of cards that are used during the gameplay.
-After choosing the hero, the players build a deck of 30 cards, which they draw one by one at the start of each turn in a random fashion.
+For each game, players can choose to assume the role of nine heroes, namely Mage, Priest, Hunter, Warrior, Warlock, Rogue, Paladin, Shaman and Druid.
+Each hero has a special power and a specific set of cards that are used during gameplay.
+After choosing a hero, the players build a deck of 30 cards, which they draw one by one at the start of each turn in a random fashion.

 Half of the battle in Hearthstone is fought even before any cards are drawn.
 Building a strong deck is the first challenge presented to players.
 There are three types of cards: minions, spells and weapons.
-Each card has the mana needed to play it labelled on the top left hand corner.
-In addition, a minion card also shows its attack and health.
-Weapons are equipped by the heroes and can be used at any point in the game.
-Spells have a wide variety of functions such as dealing damage, secrets that are only triggered when the opponent commits a certain action, such as drawing more cards, adding health or attach to friendly minions and many more.
-Some minions have special abilities that make this game more complex.
-A strong deck includes cards whose special abilities can be played synergistically to achieve a magnified effect.
-For instance, if a minion has an attack equal to its health, playing a card that doubles the health of the minion would also double the minion’s attack, making it incredibly strong.
+In order to play each card, a certain amount of mana must be spent; this amount is labelled on the top left hand corner of the card.
+Minion cards also show their attack and health points.
+Finally, weapons are equipped by heroes and can be used at any point in the game.
+Spells have a wide variety of functions, such as dealing damage, as well as “secrets” that are only triggered when the opponent commits a certain action, like drawing more cards, adding health or attaching to friendly minions.
+Some minions have special abilities that can make the game more complex.
+Overall, a strong deck includes cards whose special abilities can be played synergistically to achieve a magnified effect.
+For instance, if a minion has an attack equal to its health, playing a card that doubles the minion’s health would also double the minion’s attack, making it incredibly strong.

-The game involves a significant amount of strategy.
-The idea is to use the least resources to deal the most amount of damage to the opponent.
+The game involves a significant amount of strategy, considering that players must aim to use the least resources to deal the most amount of damage to the opponent.
 If a player kills an enemy minion with a weaker minion, then they have made a good trade.
-There are also area of effect spells that can deal damage to multiple enemies at once, a great move if you happen to find enemy minions lined up across the board.
-During a turn, there usually are many possible combinations of actions that can be played.
-The expert players are the ones who can find the best combo out of all the existing ones.
+There are also “area of effect” spells that can deal damage to multiple enemies at once – a great move if you happen to find enemy minions lined up across the board.
+During a turn, there usually are many possible combinations of actions that can be played; the expert players are often the ones who can find the best combo out of all the existing ones.

 But it’s not all strategy; the random draws in the game introduce a component of luck.
-A player can have the best deck and most strategic moves, but if they draw badly then it becomes significantly more difficult to win.
-Hence, the best players are not the ones who are invincible, but are the ones with the highest win/loss ratio.
+A player can have the best deck and the most strategic moves, but if they draw badly, it becomes significantly more difficult to win.
+Hence, the best players are not the ones who are invincible, but usually the ones with the highest win/loss ratio.

 Altogether, Hearthstone is enjoyable, easy to pick up, and above all it’s free.
-So now that the summer is out, what are you waiting for?
+So, now that it’s almost summer, what are you waiting for?